 Due to the recent belt testing we held, I really felt the need to share about this on the blog.
-Along with providing childcare, my job is also a martial arts program!
+Along with providing childcare, my day job is also a martial arts program!
 Every 12 weeks, we have belt testing.
-For the past 3 years, I’ve loved getting to volunteer my time to photograph testing.
-No matter how busy I get, I always make time for testing!
-I’ve also been training in martial arts since I was 12, and I have almost no photos of me training or testing.
+For the past 3 years, I’ve loved getting to volunteer my time to photograph testing!
+I’ve also been training in martial arts since I was 12, and I have almost no photos of myself.
 It kind of makes me sad that it’s one of the few chapters of my life that ISN’T documented somewhere.
-I love to be able to give that to our community of students and family members.
-I don’t just love the photos; I love getting to attend and see the journey the students are on, and all of the improvements they make.
-Most of the students are children that I work with in our after school program, and working in childcare you can get really attached!
-You spend so much time with them, and invest so much work into helping them to grow and succeed.
-It’s wonderful getting to witness that growth, and their pride in their accomplishments.
+I love being able to give that to our community of students and family members.
+Along with taking photos, I love getting to see the journey the students are on!
+Most of them are children that I work with in our after school program.
+You spend so much time with them, and invest so much into helping them to grow and succeed.
+It’s wonderful getting to witness that growth, and the pride in their accomplishments.
 Knowing the obstacles some of the students overcome, it’s really hard to not get emotional when they make that achievement!

 So what was the point here for this long post?

-In wanting to share a little bit more about me personally through this post, I wanted to share some of my favorite photos I’ve ever taken, which were from a Black Belt testing earlier this year.
-The story behind these photos is very personal, so I won’t be sharing the specifics as to why these photos are so close to my heart.
-However, I still can’t help but tear up every time I see these!
-I can feel the emotions I felt in the moment, feel them coming off of the subjects, and can remember every bit of the moment in time, thanks to these photos.
+I wanted to share some of my favorite photos I’ve ever taken, which were from a Black Belt testing earlier this year.
+The thousand words behind the photo aren’t mine to share, but I’m sure its not needed to understand.
 These will always stay close to my heart, and even though they are not the “prettiest,” I hope that you enjoy these photos, and have enjoyed reading more about what I’ve been up to during my break from social media!